CahanLab/oneSC/docs/source/index.md

 The first way requires users to run all the necessary steps individually leading up to GRN inference and simulations.
 This allows users to fine-tune parameters and inspect any results generated during the intermediate steps.

-The second way contains wrapper functions that work with popular single-cell data structure,[AnnData](https://anndata.readthedocs.io/en/latest/index.html#).
+The second way contains wrapper functions that work with popular single-cell data structure, [AnnData](https://anndata.readthedocs.io/en/latest/index.html#).
 Different from the first method, many of the intermediate steps are now included in the wrapper functions.
 This method is also compatible with single-cell classification tool [pySCN](https://github.com/CahanLab/PySingleCellNet) for quick classification of the simulated cells.
 It is more convenient to use, but does not offer the flexiblity for users to fine tune any of the intermediate steps.

 ```{toctree}
 :maxdepth: 1